How to Create and Use a Marketing Campaign Plan Template

 Does leaving for your destination without a roadmap in mind sound like lunacy?
-It’s certainly no way to plan a road trip.
 But that’s exactly how you’d sound if you attempted to execute a marketing campaign without a plan.

 Getting Started: Build a Template or Use an Existing One